John Hunter Children’s Hospital

 All clinical staff working with the John Hunter Children’s Hospital are trained in paediatrics.

 Oncology and haematology

-The services provides diagnosis, treatment and follow-up for children and young people up to and including 18 years of age with all forms of paediatric cancer, including solid tumours and lymphoreticular malignancies.
+The service provides diagnosis, treatment and follow-up for children and young people up to 18 years of age with all forms of paediatric cancer, including solid tumours and lymphoreticular malignancies.